 Opportunities for recreation, social contacts, and healthful exercise are provided by the University through an excellent intramural program.
 All students and faculty are urged to participate in these programs, which provide a variety of team, co-ed, and individual sports.
 The Campus Center houses a gymnasium, climbing wall, fitness room, and a game room.
-Adventure outings are offered each semester to students, faculty and community participants.
+Adventure outings are offered each semester to students, faculty and staff that include activities such as: backpacking; camping; canoeing; fishing; hiking; kayaking; rock climbing; sailing; and skin-diving.
+An annual trip to Kagoshima, Japan is offered for two weeks in the late spring or early summer.